 This also begs the question, are you allergic to what is touching your skin?
 Or is your body overwhelmed with fighting the Candida infection and its inflammatory response?

-If you suffer from asthma, you might think your asthma is making you more susceptible to catching different viruses.
+If you suffer from asthma, you might think your asthma is making you more susceptible to catching different infections.

-But what if a virus is what triggered you to have asthma?
+But what if a microorganism is what triggered you to have asthma?

-Viruses can influence your lungs and bronchial tissues.
+Pathogens can influence your lungs and bronchial tissues.
 They change your genetic expression in these areas and contribute to your development of asthma.
-Respiratory viruses trigger 85% of cases of asthma in school-age children and adults.
-When asthmatics were measured for viral load, they had a much higher level of viruses than people who didn't develop asthma.
+Respiratory pathogens trigger 85% of cases of asthma in school-age children and adults.
+When asthmatics were measured, they had a much higher level of pathogens than people who didn't develop asthma.
 (23)

-These respiratory viruses also change your gene expression when it comes to allergies.
+These infections also change your gene expression when it comes to allergies.
 They make you more sensitive to your environment.

-Along with asthma, viruses may be linked to celiac disease.
+Along with asthma, certain microorganisms may be linked to celiac disease.

-Scientists are starting to suspect that some cases of celiac disease are actually viruses disturbing your microbiome.
-This could be due to the molecular mimicry, similar to the parasites and viruses mentioned already.
-These viruses have the same “signature proteins” as gluten and give you an allergy to it.
+Scientists are starting to suspect that some cases of celiac disease are actually bad microorganisms disturbing your microbiome.
+This could be due to the molecular mimicry, similar to the parasites mentioned already.
+These pathogens have the same “signature proteins” as gluten and give you an allergy to it.
 (24)